 Electroplating is a technique in which a thin layer of metal is deposited onto a component or object to enhance the surface characteristics of the base material.

-When supplying information to your plating supplier, it is most important to note specific plating details and requirements on the purchase order and/or the blueprints.
+When supplying information to your plating shop, it is most important to note specific plating details and requirements on the purchase order and/or the blueprints.
 Important requirements, such as plating thickness, surface finish, and masking needs should be clearly defined to avoid confusion or mistakes.

 There are many reasons to use metal finishing.
 Increasing an object’s strength and durability, improved wear and/or corrosion resistance, reduced sliding forces (friction), improved release properties, changes to optical properties, and altering the appearance are several that come to mind.
 Finding the right solution is something we can help with.